Some posts contain compensated links. Please read this disclaimer for more info.

 Gallipoli Historical National Park

-Here you will find beautiful memorial from the First World War.
+Here you will find a beautiful memorial from the First World War.
 Set on a clifftop overlooking the sea, this area certainly gets you thinking, and it’s’s dedicated to not only the Turkish soldiers but allied forces from Australia and New Zealand.

 Uludag National Park